blorente/naylang-documentation/src/appendixB.md

-Appendix B: How was this document made?
+How was this document made?
 =======================================

 Author
 -------
-**Note:** the process described in this Appendix was devised by Álvaro Bermejo, who published it under the MIT license in 2017 [@persimmon].
+The process described in this Appendix was devised by Álvaro Bermejo, who published it under the MIT license in 2017 [@persimmon].
+What follows is a verbatim copy of the original.

 Process
 -------